Board of Tax Assessors

-Assessors are required by law to pass a state examination and complete a continuing education program consisting of 40 hours of formal classroom instruction with and a passing grade of 70 percent.
+Assessors are required by law to pass a state examination and complete a continuing education program consisting of 40 hours of formal classroom instruction with a passing grade of 70 percent.
 They must successfully complete at least 40 hours of approved appraisal courses during each two years of their tenure as a member of the county board of tax assessors.

-The board notifies taxpayers when changes are made to the value of any property; it receives and reviews all appeals filed; and enrues that the appeal process proceeds properly.
-In addition, the board approve all exemptions claimed by the taxpayer.
+The board notifies taxpayers when changes are made to the value of any property; it receives and reviews all appeals filed; and ensures that the appeal process proceeds properly.
+In addition, the board approves all exemptions claimed by the taxpayer.

 The Board of Tax Assessors is not responsible for:

 - Calculating taxes

 - Determining tax rates

 The Assessors are concerned with value, not taxes.
 Taxing jurisdictions such as schools, cities and counties adopt budgets after public hearings.
 This determines the tax levy, which is the rate of taxation required to raise the money budget.

 Residential, commercial, industrial, agricultural real and personal property are appraised at 100 percent market value.
 Market value of a property is an estimate of the price that the property would sell for on the open market on the first day of January of the year of assessment.
 This is often referred to as the "arms length transaction" or "willing buyer/willing seller" concept.
 The Assessor must determine the fair market value of real and personal property.
 To do this, the Assessor generally uses three approaches to value.

 The first approach is to find properties that are comparable to the subject property and that have recently sold.
 Differences between the sales and the subject property are then considered.
 This method is generally referred to as the market approach and is usually considered the most important in determining the value of residential property.